LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 Fork and clone the [JQuery OpenLayers Starter](https://gitlab.com/LaunchCodeTraining/jquery-open-layers-starter) repo.
 Open this folder with any editor you choose.

 ## Review the code
-Open file `index.html` and review it's contents
+Open file `index.html` and review its contents
 - Has a link to a script to `js/script.js`
 - Has a `<body>` and `<h2>` but not much else